Schell Games

-Schell Games is a game design and development company based in Pittsburgh, Pennsylvania.
+Schell Games, LLC is a game design and development company based in Pittsburgh, Pennsylvania.
 It was founded in 2002 by game developer Jesse Schell.
 The company creates video games and interactive experiences for education and entertainment.

 History

 Before founding Schell Games in 2002, Jesse Schell was the creative director of the Disney Imagineering Virtual Reality Studio.
 Since creating the studio, Jesse and Schell Games have worked with and created games for Google, Yale, Legendary, Fred Rogers Company and more.